 Treks & Trails

 There are 9 trekking trails and a number of reserve roads used for four wheel drive night safaris.
 The longest trail is the Gibbon Trail (2.8 km) which leads from the resort to Lipad Waterfall.
-The other trails are the Raleigh Trail (2.5 km), Elephant Trail ( 2.2 km), Rhino Trail (1.8 km), Otters Loop (1.2 km), Samber Deer Trail (1.16 km), Mud Volcano Trail (0.7 km), Otters Trail (0.5 km) and Mouse Deer Trail (0.4 km).
+The other trails are the Raleigh Trail (2.5 km), Elephant Trail ( 2.2 km), Rhino Trail (1.8 km), Otters Loop (1.2 km), Sambar Deer Trail (1.16 km), Mud Volcano Trail (0.7 km), Otters Trail (0.5 km) and Mouse Deer Trail (0.4 km).
 You are only allowed on the trails with a guide.

 Map of Tabin Wildlife Reserve